 The vulcan roared again as the female hunter directed a steady stream of fire at the DLE agents.
 She and a wiry confederate with two laser shots were the last ones standing after the fight with the club's security.
 More cops came darting up another staircase, and then the elevator pinged softly and the door slid open to reveal yet another agent as well as a lethal-looking Siren android.

 The second group of agents had a Poleziax with them just like the first.
 Recognizing it as the most immediate threat, Tyler fired the sonic gun again and again at it.
-Two paralysis bolts struck his makeshift defenses before the sonic charged punched enough holes in the robot to reduce it to sparking, smoking wreckage.
+Two paralysis bolts struck his makeshift defenses before the sonic charges punched enough holes in the robot to reduce it to sparking, smoking wreckage.
 The first Poleziax wasn't so lucky; the wiry hunter's laser shots struck something vital and the robot exploded.

 The concussive blast had leveled the Poleziax's two Palman companions, leaving the way clear for an escape.
 Tyler and Risa bolted for the stairs again, even as a searing beam from the Siren's Flare Shot cut down the laser-armed hunter.